lekhrajdinkar/02-spring/Kubernetes/KCAD/05_state-persistence/01_volume.md

   -  `csi` : third-party storage providers to integrate with Kubernetes
   - `hostpath` - mount File or directory from the host node's filesystem into a pod
   - ![img.png](../99_img/08/01/img.png)
+- Create volume and mount it in single pod.
 ```
 apiVersion: v1
 kind: Pod                       <<<<<